Enhanced Sperm Selection: The HBA Test

 HBA is an indicator of pregnancy success

-A recent (2011) large, multicenter study of couples doing IVF found that men who had a high percentage of mature sperm in their ejaculate, as judged by a hyaluronan binding test, produced embryos that looked healthier under a microscope as compared to men with a low percentage of mature sperm.
+A large, multi-center study of couples doing IVF found that men who had a high percentage of mature sperm in their ejaculate, as judged by a hyaluronan binding test, produced embryos that looked healthier under a microscope as compared to men with a low percentage of mature sperm.

 Does sperm selected for ICSI according to hyaluronan binding produce embryos which are more likely to form a pregnancy?
 The answer is yes, but only for those men who had a low percentage of mature sperm to begin with.
 Not only were there more pregnancies, but there were also less miscarriages.